Guide to Lenten season at Covenant

-Rabbi Dusty Klass was born and raised in Seattle.
-She completed her undergraduate work at University of California, Santa Barbara and spent her junior year abroad in Dublin, Ireland.
+Rabbi Dusty Klass is Assistant Rabbi at Temple Beth El.
+She grew up in Seattle and completed her undergraduate work at University of California, Santa Barbara and spent her junior year abroad in Dublin, Ireland.

-Rabbi Klass is passionate about youth work, social justice, and meeting people where they're at.
+Rabbi Klass is passionate about youth work and social justice.

 Special services in Lent/Holy Week